Get a promo code for 20% off your first ticket when you sign up to our weekly newsletter The A-List

 Hello!
-We’re SO glad you’re here!
+We’re glad you’re here!

-Five fun facts about Arena Stage you may not have known…
+Five fun facts about Arena Stage you may not know…

 Since our founding in 1950, it's been our mission to produce and present theater that explores the diversity, challenges, and hope of living in America.